shipreq/shipreq/Code/doc/event-evolution.md

 Adding a new event
 ==================

-Add the event.
-Make scalac happy.
-Done.
+1. Add the event.

+2. Update codecs according to the [codec evolution guide](codec-evolution.md) This will mean adding codecs for the new event (and possibly new generic data) to the new `RevX` object

+3. Make scalac happy but...
+   * DON'T CHANGE `ProjectTemplate` IN A BACKWARD-INCOMPATIBLE WAY

 Making a backward-compatible change to an event